Vozikis/vozikis.github.io/_pages/about.md

 Hi and welcome!

 My primary research interests lie in **Generative AI**, **Geometric Deep Learning** and **Scientific Machine Learning**.
-Equiped with a Master in **Artificial Intelligence** at VU in a cooperation with UvA in Amsterdam, where I am exploring the vast potentials of AI.
-My thesis research is focused on the development of novel generative models for graphs and more specific knowledge graphs.
+I hold a Master's in **Artificial Intelligence** from Vrije Universiteit (VU), in collaboration with Universiteit van Amsterdam (UvA), where I explored the vast potential of AI.
+My thesis research focused on the development of novel generative models for graphs.

 I am a graduate in **Electrical and Computer Engineering** with a lifelong passion for Mathematics.
 From a young age, I found joy in solving mathematical problems, which led me to work as a Mathematics and Python Programming teacher.
-Following my instincts and curiosity, I have shifted my trajectory into the field of AI, aiming to leverage technology for societal advancement.
-My goal is to use my skills and knowledge to drive positive societal change, fostering a brighter future.
+Driven by curiosity, I transitioned into the field of AI, aiming to leverage technology for societal advancement.
+I aim to apply AI for real-world impact and positive societal change.

 When I’m not immersed in my research, I enjoy reading a wide range of books, indulging in a good cup of coffee, and taking long walks in nature.
 These activities not only provide relaxation but also inspire new ideas and perspectives.